flofriday/brobot/README.md

 ## Setup
 * Create a file `telegramtoken.txt` and put your [telegram Token](https://core.telegram.org/bots#3-how-do-i-create-a-bot) in it.
+* You can not use the `/mytime` command but I can so here is the setup process for me:
+Create google credentials and save it as googlecredentials.json.
+Then start the bot and click the link in the terminal, follow the setup and paste the code into the terminal.

 ## To start on a raspberry pi 1 B+
 On the host: